anishkr224/TextUtils/README.md

 TextUtils-

- A tool for analyzing text data in Django backend
+ •A tool for analyzing text data in Django backend

- It is a simple django project or website in which we can Analyze text.
+ •It is a simple django project or website in which we can Analyze text.

 What Can We do from Textutils ?
  1) Remove Punctuations